Snapchat/Spectacles-Sample/Throw Lab/README.md

 ## Overview

-This is a sample Lens Studio project that demonstrates how to implement simple but realistic throwing mechanic in Lens Studio based on physics.
-It showcases a clean, componentized architecture that takes advantage of the new **Hand Velocity API**.
+This is a sample Lens Studio project that demonstrates how to implement realistic grabbing and throwing mechanics in Lens Studio using hand tracking and physics.
+It features a modular, componentized architecture with support for different object types (Balls, Rackets, Darts) and natural hand-velocity-based throwing.

-By exploring the ThrowLab project, you’ll gain a practical understanding of implementing realistic throwing mechanics in AR.
-This foundation will help you build more engaging and interactive Lens Studio lenses.
+By exploring the ThrowLab project, you'll gain a practical understanding of implementing grab-and-throw mechanics, physics-based interactions, and type-specific behaviors in AR.
+This foundation will help you build more engaging and interactive Lens Studio experiences for Spectacles.

 > **NOTE:**
 > This project will only work for the Spectacles platform.